Three low-mass companions around aged stars discovered by TESS: Discussion

-Finally, when the orbital period is shorter than the stellar rotation period, the semi-major axis of the companion's orbit will shrink and the companion will experience orbital tidal decay.
-According to the the equation in \cite{Patra2017_Tidal_time1} derived from \cite{Goldreich1966_Tidal}, the tidal decay timescale is
+When the orbital period is shorter than the stellar rotation period, the semi-major axis of the companion's orbit will shrink and the companion will experience orbital tidal decay.
+According to the equation in \cite{Patra2017_Tidal_time1} derived from \cite{Goldreich1966_Tidal}, the tidal decay timescale is

 where $P$ is the orbital period.
 For evolved host stars, the decay will become faster as the radius of the host star increases.
-As the orbital periods of TOI-1608 and TOI-2521 are shorter than their stellar rotation period, we examine their orbital decay time scales.
+For TOI-2336, since its orbital period is larger than the stellar rotation period, its orbit should not experience decay.
+For TOI-1608 and 2521, though we conclude in Section \ref{subsubsect:Spin-orbit_synchronization} that TOI-1608 and TOI-2521 have likely achieved spin-orbit synchronization, we still investigated their orbital decay timescales to gain insight into how rapidly their orbit would decay in case they had not achieved synchronization yet.
 Using equation \ref{eq_tidal_decay} and adopting $Q_{\ast}=10^6$, we obtained 3.05 Myr and 73.2 Myr for TOI-1608 and TOI-2521 respectively.
 The orbital decay timescale of TOI-1608b is similar to that of WASP-12b, whose orbital decay has been reported \citep{Maciejewski2016_WASP1-2b_1, Patra2017_Tidal_time1, Yee2020_WASP-12b_3, Wong2022_WASP12}.
 Based on equation \ref{eq_tidal_decay}, we calculated the decay rate of the orbital period to be $\sim 70\ {\rm ms\ yr^{-1}}$, which only induces a difference of $\sim 4.6$ ms in our \tess\ observation.
 As the uncertainty on the orbital period in our analysis is 3.5 s, the orbital decay of TOI-1608b is not detectable in the \tess\ data gathered so far.
 Nevertheless, the orbital decay of WASP-12b was measured after being observed for a decade.
-We may have a chance to observe their orbital decay in future observations (e.g., in \tess\ Extended Missions).
-However, as mentioned above, whether TOI-1608 is spin-orbit synchronized is unclear, especially given the uncertainty in the stellar rotation period.
-Given the relatively large mass of TOI-1608b, the system might have reached spin-orbit synchronization, and magnetic braking could then cause further orbital decay \citep[e.g.,][]{Barker2009_magnetic_braking1, Li2016_magnetic_braking2, Benbakoura2019_magnetic_braking3}.
+Therefore, if TOI-1608 have not been spin-orbit synchronized, we might have a chance to observe their orbital decay in future observations (e.g., in \tess\ Extended Missions).
+On the other hand, if TOI-1608 and 2521 have indeed reached tidal spin-orbit synchronization, magnetic braking could then cause further orbital decay with different time scales \citep[e.g.,][]{Barker2009_magnetic_braking1, Li2016_magnetic_braking2, Benbakoura2019_magnetic_braking3}.